conorbmurphy/galvanizereference/README.md

 You can use standard distance metrics like Euclidean, Manhattan, and cosine similarity.
 Other options like **DBSCAN** or **OPTICS** does clustering while dealing with the noise.

+See also *Locality-sensitive hashing* for a comparable clustering method.

 ![Image of Time DBSCAN](https://github.com/conorbmurphy/galvanizereference/blob/master/images/dbscan.png)

 Resources: